mfat/PSCalc/README.md

 python PositionSizeCalculator.py
 ```
 Disclamer: Don't rely on this app for your investemnt/trade decisions.
 This is just a hobby project that I have made for my personal use.
 The calculations shouldn't be considered financial advice.

+# How can i donate?
+Please use this Bitcoin address for donations:
+bc1qqtsyf0ft85zshsnw25jgsxnqy45rfa867zqk4t